Aju-GitHub/Task-6/README.md

 # Cybesecurity Task 6

-This tak outlines the step-by-step process to create a free-tier account on Google Cloud Platform, enabling cloud computing exploration before beginning to learn cloud security.
+This task outlines the step-by-step process to create a free-tier account on Google Cloud Platform, enabling cloud computing exploration before beginning to learn cloud security.

 **Repository Structure:**